datanav/docs/technical/membercare-exact.rst

      - Exact Data Type

-Membercare Companies to Exact Addresses
+MemberCare Companies to Exact Addresses
 ---------------------------------------
-Every Membercare Companies will be synchronized with a Exact Addresses.
+Every MemberCare Companies will be synchronized with a Exact Addresses.

-Once a link between a Membercare Companies and a Exact Addresses is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Companies and a Exact Addresses is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Companies and a Exact Addresses:
+The following properties are synchronized between a MemberCare Companies and a Exact Addresses:

 .. list-table::
    :header-rows: 1

-   * - Membercare Companies Property
+   * - MemberCare Companies Property
      - Exact Addresses Property
      - Exact Data Type
    * - addresses.country.id